The Ethics Centre: Festival of Dangerous Ideas

 The Festival of Dangerous Ideas (FODI) is a disruptive festival that encourages debate and critical thinking, co-founded in 2009 by the Ethics Centre and the Sydney Opera House.

-The festival was presented at Sydney Opera House for eight years.
+The Festival was presented at Sydney Opera House for eight years.

-In June 2014 FODI announced a lecture by Hizb ut-Tahrir spokesman Uthman Badar entitled "Honour Killings Are Morally Justified".
-Following negative responses from the community, the lecture was cancelled with Longstaff saying the "Islamophobes" have won the day and Badar saying it shows the extent and depth of Islamophobia in Australia.
+In June 2014 the Festival of Dangerous Ideas announced a lecture by Hizb ut-Tahrir spokesman Uthman Badar entitled "Honour Killings Are Morally Justified".
+Following negative responses from the community, the lecture was cancelled, with Longstaff saying the "Islamophobes" have won the day and Badar saying it shows the extent and depth of Islamophobia in Australia.

 In 2017 the Sydney Opera House announced that it was no longer presenting the Festival of Dangerous Ideas.
-It announced ANTIDOTE: a festival of art, ideas and action featuring speakers such as Janet Mock, Reni Eddo-Lodge, Tamika D. Mallory (Women's March on Washington) and Micah M. White (Occupy Wall Street) and artists such as Noemi Lakmaier, Anne Collod and Kaleider.
+It announced ANTIDOTE: a festival of art, ideas and action featuring speakers such as Janet Mock, Reni Eddo-Lodge, Tamika D. Mallory (Women's March on Washington) and Micah M. White (Occupy Wall Street), and artists such as Noemi Lakmaier, Anne Collod and Kaleider.

 In 2018 the Festival of Dangerous Ideas was independently presented by the Ethics Centre on Cockatoo Island, with two days of discussions on internet sub-cultures, fascism, privacy and LSD.
 Speakers included Stephen Fry, Niall Ferguson, Pankaj Mishra, Megan Phelps-Roper, Zeynup Tufecki, Seth Stephens-Davidowitz, Ayelet Waldman, Germaine Greer, Toby Walsh, Nikki Goldstein and Xanthe Mallett.

-The festival was set to return in 2020 for its 10th festival.
-3–5 April was to be a milestone weekend at Sydney Town Hall, themed around 'dangerous realities'.
-However, on 16 March, the 2020 Festival of Dangerous Ideas was officially cancelled due to the COVID-19 pandemic as the NSW Minister of Health issued a ban of non-essential public gatherings of over 500 people.
+The Festival was set to return in 2020 for its 10th year.
+3–5 April was to be a milestone weekend at Sydney Town Hall, themed around "dangerous realities"; but on 16 March, the 2020 Festival of Dangerous Ideas was officially cancelled due to the COVID-19 pandemic, as the NSW Minister of Health had issued a ban of non-essential public gatherings of more than 500 people.

-In May 2020, FODI launched a series of digital conversations called FODI Digital.
-The series of online conversations takes inspiration from the original FODI 2020 theme of ‘Dangerous Realities’, with online sessions being streamed via the festival website.
+In May 2020 the Festival launched a series of digital conversations called FODI Digital.
+The series of online conversations takes inspiration from the original FODI 2020 theme of ‘Dangerous Realities’, with online sessions being streamed via the Festival website.
 The series interrogated the reality of the current pandemic and its wider implications for our world and society.
 Speakers included Kevin Rudd, Daisy Jeffrey, David Sinclair, Eleanor Gordon-Smith, Stan Grant, and Tim Soutphommasane.

-A second series of FODI Digital conversations were launched in September 2020 featuring Edward Snowden, Marcia Langton and David Wallace-Wells.
+A second series of FODI Digital conversations was launched in September 2020, featuring Edward Snowden, Marcia Langton and David Wallace-Wells.

 IQ2 debates

 Intelligence Squared, known as IQ2, is an international debate series where diverse speakers discuss issues of public interest.
-Originally established in 2002 in London, the Ethics Centre has presented the Australian version for over 10 years.
+Originally established in 2002 in London, the Ethics Centre has presented the Australian version for more than a decade.

 Supporters

-The centre is financially supported by donations.
-Notable organisations which have donated money or other resources to the centre include Mordant Investments, University of New South Wales, ANZ, Westpac, BHP, the City of Sydney, Woolworths Group and others.
+The Centre is financially supported by donations.
+Notable organisations which have donated money or other resources to the centre include Mordant Investments, University of New South Wales, ANZ, Westpac, BHP, the City of Sydney, and Woolworths Group.